wavefrontHQ/docs/pages/doc/logging_overview.md

 ## Send Logs to Tanzu Observability

-You can send your logs from your logs shipper or directly from your application to the Wavefront proxy.
+You can send logs from your logs shipper, or directly from your application to the Wavefront proxy.

 The Wavefront proxy accepts a JSON payload over HTTP.
 Logs greater than 16 MB are rejected by the Wavefront proxy.
-If you logs exceed the default limit of 16 MB, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help.
+If your logs exceed the default limit of 16 MB, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help.

 ![shows how data goes from the log shipper to the wavefront proxy and then to the Wavefront instance](images/logging_send_data.png)

 ### Prerequisites

 * A Tanzu Observability by Wavefront account, which gives you access to a cluster.
 If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
-* A specific API token to let you send logs data to Tanzu Observability.
+* A specific API token to send logs to Tanzu Observability.
 [HOW TO GET THIS?]

 ### Configure Your Log Shipper

-As a best practice we recommend that you use a log shipper to send your logs to Tanzu Observability.
-A Logs shipper helps, buffer and scrape your logs before sending it to the Wavefront proxy.
+As a best practice, use a log shipper to send your logs to Tanzu Observability.
+A Logs shipper helps buffer, and scrape your logs before sending them to the Wavefront proxy.

 Configure your log shipper:
   1. Open port to send logs to the Wavefront Proxy by opening port [ENTER PORT] ..
 [WHAT ELSE?]